MMTABREAL: Real-World Benchmark for Multimodal Table Understanding: Benchmark

-We designed questions to test a model’s ability to jointly reason over textual and visual elements within a table.
-Questions were formulated by multiple NLP experts (authors of the paper) and then reviewed amongst themselves.
-Aferwards, it was reviewed by another NLP expert (an author of the paper different from question creator) to ensure accuracy and consistency.Every question is linked to at least one image, either directly or through intermediate reasoning.
-We adopt the classification scheme used by \cite{mathur-etal-2024-knowledge}, categorizing questions into four types shown in Figure~\ref{fig:question}.
-Whereas answers can be categorized into one of the category shown in Figure \ref{fig:answer_types}
+We built a pipeline to extract high-quality multimodal tables from open-license sources.
+Automated scripts collected tables, while scanned tables were manually reconstructed to preserve structure and readability.
+Minor edits removed low-quality images, fixed alignment issues, and standardized formatting.
+All faces are from public domain sources, and each table includes metadata on structure and visual content. \paragraph{Annotation Process.} Questions were designed to assess a model’s ability to reason over both textual and visual elements in a table.
+They were created by NLP experts and cross-reviewed for correctness and consistency by peers and additional reviewers.
+Every question includes at least one image, either directly or via intermediate reasoning.

-\begin{itemize} \item \textbf{Explicit Questions:} These questions directly reference an entity whose image is in the table. \item \textbf{Implicit Questions:} In these questions, an entity whose image is neither explicitly mentioned in the question nor in the answer but plays an important role in the intermediate reasoning process. \item \textbf{Answer-Mention Questions:} These questions are characterized by answers containing an entity represented by an image in the table, while the question does not explicitly mention this entity. \item \textbf{Visual-Based Questions:} This category encompasses questions that involve visual aspects of images such as color, shape, etc. Unlike \cite{mathur-etal-2024-knowledge}, visual questions are not limited to specific types of images \end{itemize}
+We prioritized human annotation over semi-automated methods, which often miss fine-grained visual details and nuanced reasoning and may introduce model-specific biases.
+This approach ensures challenging, unbiased questions for reliable evaluation.

-We further classify questions by reasoning type, summarized Figure~\ref{fig:reasoning}.
-MMTBench includes a wide variety of reasoning challenges, including:
+\textbf{Question Types.} We follow the classification scheme of \cite{mathur-etal-2024-knowledge}, grouping questions into four types: (1) \textbf{Explicit Questions} directly reference an entity whose image is present in the table.
+These help evaluate a model’s ability to directly link textual cues to visual content; (2) \textbf{Implicit Questions} involve an entity whose image is neither explicitly mentioned in the question nor in the answer but plays a crucial role in the intermediate reasoning process.
+These test a model’s capacity for multi-step reasoning and inference over visual information ; (3) \textbf{Answer-Mention Questions} are characterized by answers containing an entity represented by an image in the table, while the question itself does not explicitly mention this entity.
+These help assess a model’s ability to retrieve relevant visual entities even when they are not directly queried ; (4) \textbf{Visual-Based Questions} involve tasks that require direct analysis of visual aspects of images, such as color identification, shape recognition, and spatial relationships.
+They specifically assess a model’s ability to perceive and interpret visual information.